btoll/benjamintoll.com/content/post/using_tor_beyond_the_browser.md

 		deb tor+http://vwakviie2ienjx6t.onion/debian          stretch-updates    main
 		deb tor+http://sgvtcaew4bxjd7ln.onion/debian-security stretch/updates    main

+[View all the onion services] run by the Debian project.

 ## Create an Onion Service

 See [my post where I discuss this] at some length.
 You'll want to do this :)